 - The International Maritime Organization ("IMO") ballast water standards that include numeric effluent limits would apply, though the implementation schedule for newbuilds is impractical.
 There would be four options to meet the standards-1) treat the ballast water with an approved treatment device, 2) utilize onshore treatment, 3) use potable water from the United States or Canada as ballast water, or 4) do not discharge ballast water at all.
 Until a vessel's compliance date, certain interim requirements apply, which are substantially similar to the requirements under the current VGP. - The voluntary IMO limits for exhaust gas scrubber effluent would be mandatory.
-Such limits address pH, turbidity, unpowered barges, if meeting certain requirements, could be included in one Annual Report.
+Such limits address pH, turbidity,

+- nitrates, and a PAH compound, some of which require continuous monitoring.
+Monitoring data must be submitted annually to EPA. - There would be stricter requirements for the use of environmentally acceptable lubricants for oil-to-sea interfaces.
+New builds would be required to use only environmentally acceptable lubricants.
+Existing vessels may use other lubricants in oil-to-sea interfaces if using environmentally acceptable lubricants is technologically infeasible, but the infeasibility must be documented and included in the annual report to EPA. - The One-Time Report and the Annual Non-Compliance Report would be consolidated into one Annual Report, which would include analytical monitoring.
+Multiple unmanned, unpowered barges, if meeting certain requirements, could be included in one Annual Report.
 Electronic reporting would be required unless a waiver is requested and granted.

-nitrates, and a PAH compound, some of which require continuous monitoring.
-Monitoring data must be submitronmentally acceptable lubricants for oil-to-sea interfaces.

-• There would be stricter requirements for the use of envi-

-New builds would be required to use only environmen-

-tally acceptable lubricants.
-Existing vessels may use other

-lubricants in oil-to-sea interfaces if using environmentally

-acceptable lubricants is technologically infeasible, but the

-infeasibility must be documented and included in the

-• The One-Time Report and the Annual Non-Compliance

-Report would be consolidated into one Annual Report, which

-would include analytical monitoring.
-Multiple unmanned,